 Rather little is known about the history of this ancient temple and this blank spot is readily filled with diverse legends.

 One legend tells that caves have been made when the mighty emperor Ashoka left his empire and went in for Buddhism.
-He ordered the creation of several prayer and meditation places for Buddhist monks and Bedse was one of such places.
+He ordered the creation of several prayer and meditation places for Buddhist monks and Bedse was one such place.

 Stories tell that traders in these caves left their valuables while away.
 Most likely these caves were used also as guesthouses for travelers.